Open-Paws/Datasets/open_assistant/README.md

 # Open Assistant Dataset Filtering

-This folder contains scripts for filtering the Open Assistant dataset based on the CRITERIA score and the final file contained messages filtered for relevance to veganism and/or animal rights.
+This folder contains scripts for filtering the Open Assistant dataset based on the CRITERIA score and the final file containing messages filtered for relevance to veganism and/or animal rights.

 The goal is to create a refined dataset that is relevant to veganism and animal rights while maintaining the structure and quality necessary for AI training.